owuorviny109/alx-listing-app/README.md

 ##  Asset Management

-Assets such as images and icons should be placed under:
+Assets such as images and icons are placed under:

 ```
 public/assets/